Igrar Aliyev

 Aliyev was a director of the Institute of History of the National Academy of Sciences of Azerbaijan.
 He followed the methodology of the world-famous Soviet academician V. V. Struve, who was a leading specialist in the field of ancient Oriental studies.
-Aliyev knew ancient dead languages including Sumerian, Akkadian and Old Persian.
-His works specialized in ancient Media, Atropatena and Caucasian Albania and are cited by Western experts in the relevant fields.
+Aliyev knew ancient dead languages, including Sumerian, Akkadian and Old Persian.
+His works specialized in ancient Media, Atropatena, and Caucasian Albania and are cited by Western experts in the relevant fields.

 Controversy

-A pamphlet written in 1997 on architecture in Artsakh by Aliyev and Kamil Mamedzade, the two authors also asserted that the celebrated thirteenth century Gandzasar monastery, built by the Armenian prince Hasan-Jalal Dawla, was built by Caucasian Albanians.
+A pamphlet written in 1997 on architecture in Nagarno Karabakh by Aliyev and Kamil Mamedzade, the two authors, also asserted that the celebrated thirteenth-century Gandzasar monastery, built by the Armenian prince Hasan-Jalal Dawla, was built by Caucasian Albanians.
 The pamphlet, which refers to the Armenians of Karabakh as "so-called Armenians" because of their alleged descent from the purported Albanian population of the region and which others have pointed out fails properly to show readers the medieval Armenian inscriptions of the monastery, goes on to claim: